Hosting and bandwidth provided by WebCentrix.net.

 Apple likewise states that "for best performance, fill both memory slots, and install an identical memory module in each slot."

-The User's Guides go on to provide installation instructions complete with drawings, which absolutely should be read in their entirety before one installs memory, but perhaps even better, OWC provides a convenient step-by-step video of the process:
+The User's Guides provide installation instructions complete with drawings, which absolutely should be read in their entirety before one installs memory, but perhaps even better, OWC provides a convenient step-by-step video of the process:

 << White Unibody MacBook Q&A (Main)